ciciqu6-a11y/Airline-Manager-4-Bot/README.md

 - Trigger times may vary due to heavy loads on GitHub Actions.
 - To change the schedule, edit the **cron** expression under **schedule** in `.github/workflows/playwright.yml`.
 Use [crontab.guru](https://crontab.guru/) to generate your desired cron expression.
 - If you don't want your repo to be public you can clone this project and commit it to your private repo.
+- if you want your action always run on time use cron-job.org and remove cron inside yml
 - For questions, reach out on Discord: `muhittin852`.